samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

-# Samuel Parkin Profolio Website.
+# Samuel Parkin Portfolio Website.

 <a name="Table_of_Contents"></a>
 **Table of Contents**